MoonHighway/learning-react/chapter-01/readme.md

 ```

 ##### Update NPM on PC
-Make sure to run the command prompt with administrator privileges
+Make sure to run the command prompt with administrator privileges:
 ```
 $ npm update -g npm
 ```